Lara Knight – 1 May, 2020

 The world stopped for the first time in history…. and we ran out of toilet paper.
 Our priorities may be odd but I’m always grateful to live in Australia.
 Our government tries to be fair and practical, we have good healthcare, clean water, plenty of food, and a vast, salty moat between us and new infections.

-Lockdown in Fremantle has been super quiet but with river, bike tracks and beach all close, and school going back this term, it hasn’t been hard.
+Lockdown in Fremantle has been super quiet but with river, bike tracks and beach all open, and school going back this term, it hasn’t been hard.
 We usually work from home so the inconveniences so far have been minor – home schooling, cancelled events, and worry about elderly family and all those who have lost jobs and income.

 Below: Late starts; home yoga; new greens; kid-friendly office; and breaks on the water.